Grab FREE Ebook on Getting the First 1K Visits To Your Website

 After reading (and taking action) on the tips in this guide, you will be in a position to attract the first thousand visitors to your blog in your first months of blogging (just like the way I did)

-At the time of writing this post in 2022, my website had just clocked 2000 users with 2.9K views and I was very excited.
+When writing this post in 2022, my website had just clocked 2000 users with 2.9K views and I was very excited.

 Update: As of January 2023, my website receives a whooping 10K users and 15K monthly views.